Guide to Sensory Appreciation of Honey

 The Five Sensory Elements of Honey

 Honey expresses itself through appearance, texture, aroma, taste and aftertaste.
-These characteristics describe the honey’s nature without implying botanical origin.

 1. Appearance — Color, Clarity, Light